supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/bitmap2poly/README.md

 # Mask to Polygon

-`Mask to Polygon` layer extracts contours from masks (bitmaps) and stores results as polygons with the same class names.
+`Mask to Polygon` layer extracts contours from masks (bitmaps) and stores result as polygons with the same class names.

 ### Settings